 - The Cuban government has set the new official exchange rate of 25 CUP per 1 US dollar, for all purposes including changing cash and for government accounts.

-Cuban people’s confidence has been shaken by these changes, not least by the fact that many things in Cuba can now only be bought with US dollars.
-The effect of this is that the greenback is king, and there is now a black market where people will exchange CUP for US dollars at a rate of about 35-40 CUP per $1 US.
+Cuban people’s confidence has been shaken by these changes, not least by the fact that many things in Cuba can now only be bought with (electronic) US dollars.

 Previously we recommended using bank cards to withdraw cash from ATMs in Cuba, or bringing any cash except US dollars, and avoiding ‘unofficial’ money change services.
-Now, the opposite of all this is true – the best deal is to bring US dollars (or euros) in cash, and to change them on the black market!
+Now, the opposite of all this is true – the best deal is to bring Euros in cash, and to change them on the black market!

 Our tour guides will be happy to help make sure you can change money safely at a favourable exchange rate.